Requirements for 3 Credit Internships:

 Every Spring semester, the university sends approximately twenty students to Nashville to serve as interns in the Tennessee General Assembly.
-Students live and work in Nashville where they are assigned to work for a representative or senator responsible for lawmaking in our State.
+Students live and work in Nashville where they are assigned to work for a representative, senator, or legislative committee responsible for lawmaking in our State.
 Interns will be assigned to legislative leadership offices and committees and will be expected to devote full time to their legislative duties during the term of their appointments, adapting to the legislative schedule.
 Duties will vary from office to office, but will include bill analysis, constituent work, research and general office work.
-This is a great opportunity to view politics first-hand!
+This is a great opportunity to view the process of State politics first-hand!